-Considering the anticipated growth in the area served by St. Francis, a modernization and expansion of the school will ensure modern amenities are available for these students, including: a central gathering space, open learning commons, project centres, team teaching areas, and break-out spaces.
-These facilities will ensure the facility can accommodate changing teaching methodologies, and will allow for the development of school community for staff and students.
+Considering the anticipated growth in the area served by St. Francis, a replacement school facility will ensure modern amenities are available for these students, including: a central gathering space, open learning commons, project centres, team teaching areas, and break-out spaces.